Bundesliga supporter guide: who should you be following?

 Hertha Berlin — Arsenal

-Despite spending a fair bit of money in the transfer market, this has been a difficult seasons in which new managers have been brought in to lead a resurgence.
+Despite spending a fair bit of money in the transfer market, this has been a difficult season in which new managers have been brought in to lead a resurgence.

 Hoffenheim — Watford